-How to properly use face oils
+How to use facial oils correctly!

 Expand your skin care expertise now!

-Receive useful skin care tips twice a month for a better skin balance and relaxed skin.
+Receive useful skin care tips twice a month for better skin balance and relaxed skin.

-You can also benefit from exclusive discounts that we have for our readers.
+Also benefit from exclusive discounts that we have in store for our readers.

 Which oil for which skin type?